 Chase IHG PointBreaks

 IHG rewards nights start at 5,000 points with the IHG PointBreaks program.
 They recently started offering higher category properties for 10,000 points and 15,000 points per night.
 Note that these usually require more points when they’re not included in the PointBreaks portfolio.

 If you don’t find a discounted property, you can expect to spend between 15,000 and 20,000 points per night.

-Stay at a Candlewood Suites
+Stay at Candlewood Suites

 The IHG portfolio includes several brands including Holiday Inn, Holiday Inn Express, Crowne Plaza, and InterContinental.
 But, have you ever stayed at a Candlewood Suites?

-Candlewood Suites is the business traveler-friendly extended-stay brand.
+Candlewood Suites is a business traveler-friendly extended-stay brand.
 Some rooms come with a mini-kitchen.
 Amenities include a cooktop stove, fridge, and a few kitchen gadgets that let you cook a real meal inside your hotel room.
 These properties are sometimes cheaper than other IHG properties, even in the same town.

 It’s not uncommon to find a Candlewood Suites for 10,000 points per night when a Holiday Inn or Holiday Inn Express might start at 15,000 points.
 Even if you only stay for one night, Candlewood Suites gladly welcome Platinum Elite members like yourself.

 You also have the option to use points and cash to book a rewards night, instead of burning through your entire points balance in one stay.
 This option is better if you only book one or two nights at a time.